f5devcentral/f5-bd-ansible-provisioner-docs/docs/build_environment.rst

       admin_password: ansible

       # DO NOT CHANGE
-      # workshp runs in F5 mode
+      # workshop runs in F5 mode
       workshop_type: f5

 2. Run the Ansible playbook using the AWS ID and KEY saved earlier